Our 10 Must-Read Stories — the OZY Highlight Reel

 Why you should care

-From forced divorce to blind theater, here is the best of OZY this week.
+From Snapchat surgery to new stars of the rodeo, here is the best of OZY this week.

-This week on OZY an investigative report shows how Americans with disabilities are being forced to divorce and how the farmer vote is surprisingly key in the Indian election.
+It’s been a tech-tastic week on OZY.
+We introduced you to a new simmering hub of tech: Paris, with its enviable work culture, is poised to become the European Silicon Valley.
+The world of virtual reality is delivering a sense of escape to terminally ill children — by taking them into space.
+And, coming to a waiting room near you: real-time operating room updates direct to your phone.

-We have even more provocative stories for you to discover — a theater that is always in the dark, a mom who took on big business after her product was copied and China’s simmering plastic revolution.
-Plus we have tips to make your life easier (and your doors less squeaky), your wallet fuller and your brain bigger.
+Also, did you know that the next wave of rodeo star hopefuls are Native American millennials?
+Or that in India there’s a naturally occurring “beer” made from tree sap with a perilously short shelf life?
+Or that NASA once thought that it had brought bacteria to the moon?
+We have even more delights for you to discover — thought-provoking stories about the new space race, the future of gaming and a pint-size boxer with Olympic dreams.
 Here are our favorites on OZY this week.

 Much more >>